borankux/auto-git/README.md

 - `auto-git config set-model <model-name>` – update the default Ollama model.
 The command will fetch the model list from the server and let you pick interactively if the given name is missing.

 If the config file does not exist yet, auto-git falls back to `llama3.2` and will prompt you to pick a model the first time you run the tool.

+### Authentication
+- Set `OLLAMA_API_KEY` in your environment to have every Ollama request send `Authorization: Bearer <key>`.
+- Leave it unset for local/self-hosted instances that do not require credentials.

 ## Usage
 Run `auto-git` from inside any git repo with changes: